2021 San Jose shooting

 On May 26, 2021, a mass shooting occurred at a Santa Clara Valley Transportation Authority (VTA) rail yard in San Jose, California, United States.
-A gunman killed nine people and then committed suicide, for a total of ten deaths.
-The gunman was 57-year-old VTA employee Samuel James Cassidy.
+A 57-year-old VTA employee, Samuel James Cassidy, shot and killed nine VTA employees before killing himself.
 It is the deadliest mass shooting in the history of the San Francisco Bay Area.

-As a result of the shooting, service throughout the VTA light rail system was suspended for months.
-The city announced and later passed a package of policy proposals intended to curb gun violence, including unprecedented liability insurance and compensation fee requirements for gun owners.
+As a result of the shooting, service throughout the VTA light rail system was suspended or limited for months.
+The city announced and later passed a package of policy proposals intended to curb gun violence, including mandatory liability insurance (the first law of its kind in the nation) and fees for gun owners.

 Background

 The VTA is a public transportation agency that operates bus and light rail services throughout Santa Clara County and employs about 2,000 workers.
 The shooting took place at the VTA's Guadalupe Division facility, which is located in the Civic Center neighborhood of San Jose, near the Santa Clara County Sheriff's Office and San Jose Police Department headquarters.
 The facility consists of five separate buildings, including the control center for bus and rail operations, surrounding the agency's light rail vehicle storage and maintenance yard.
 A total of 379 VTA employees were employed at the yard.

 California's gun laws are among the strictest in the country.
 Among other gun laws, the state has a red flag law that enables law enforcement authorities to seize a person's firearms based on a gun violence restraining order.
 In 2019, 122 such restraining orders were requested in Santa Clara County.